Anastas Mikoyan: Baku Commune

 1925 Soviet poster: "We will never forget the 26 murdered by English imperialists.
 1918, September 20."

 After the February 1917 revolution that toppled the Tsarist government, Mikoyan and other Bolsheviks fought against anti-Bolshevik elements in the Caucasus.
-Mikoyan became a commissar in the newly formed Red Army and continued to fight in Baku against anti-Bolshevik forces.
-He was wounded in the fighting and was noted for saving the life of fellow Party-member Sergo Ordzhonikidze.
-He continued his Party work during the Russian Civil War, becoming one of the co-founders of the Baku Commune under the leadership of Stepan Shaumian.
+Mikoyan became a commissar in the newly formed Red Army.
+He was wounded in the fighting and was noted for saving the life of fellow Party member, Sergo Ordzhonikidze.
+Mikoyan continued his Party work during the Russian Civil War, becoming one of the co-founders of the Baku Commune under the leadership of Stepan Shaumian.
 In Baku, he worked as the editor of the commune's official Armenian newspaper Teghekatu, and as the political commissar supervising its armed Armenian militia.
 He directed the seizure of the banks in April 1918, and the defence of Baku against the advancing Turkish army in July 1918.

 After the fall of Baku, Shaumian and other Bolshevik leaders were arrested by the Centrocaspian Dictatorship.
 A commando unit, led by Mikoyan, organized their escape from prison, and they fled across the Caspian Sea to Krasnovodsk (today Türkmenbaşy in present-day Turkmenistan).
 However, at Krasnovodsk they were arrested by the Transcaspian Government, which was controlled by the British-allied Socialist Revolutionaries.
 The SR authorities executed the 26 Baku commissars, including Shaumian, on 20 September 1918 in the Turkmen desert.
 It was only by accident that Mikoyan avoided their fate.
 As American journalist Harrison Salisbury wrote:

 Had Mikoyan's name been on a list of the party leaders as it properly should have been he would have been held, as was Shaumian, and would have been executed with him—there would have been twenty-seven, not twenty-six commissars executed.
 By that simple accident Mikoyan escaped and Shaumian did not.
 All his life Mikoyan was to wonder over this accident, feeling somehow at fault that he had lived while his beloved leader, Shaumian, and his other comrades had died.

-After his release in February 1919, Mikoyan returned to Baku and resumed his activities there, helping to establish the Baku Bureau of the Caucasus Regional Committee (kraikom).
-At the suggestion of Lenin, the Central Committee assigned Mikoyan to the party organization in Nizhny Novgorod in September 1920.
-In 1922–26, he became Secretary of the South East Bureau of the Communist Party and its successor, the North Caucasus kraikom.
-It was in that position that Mikoyan advocated granting Chechnya autonomous status.
+After his release in February 1919, Mikoyan returned to Baku and resumed his activities there.
+These included helping establish the Baku Bureau of the Caucasus Regional Committee (kraikom).